-Our subsidiary, MLPF&S, is the underwriter for the offering and sale of the MITTS Securities.
-After the initial offering, MLPF&S intends to buy and sell the MITTS Securities to create a secondary market for holders of the MITTS Securities, and may stabilize or maintain the market price of the MITTS Securities during the initial distribution of the MITTS Securities.
-However, MLPF&S will not be obligated to engage in any of these market activities or continue them once it has started.
+Our subsidiary MLPF&S is the underwriter for the offering and sale of the Notes.
+After the initial offering, ML&Co., through its subsidiaries, intends to buy and sell the Notes to create a secondary market for holders of the Notes, and may stabilize or maintain the market price of the Notes during the initial distribution of the Notes.
+However, neither ML&Co. nor its subsidiaries will be obligated to engage in any of these market activities or continue them once it has started.

-MLPF&S will also be our agent for purposes of calculating, among other things, the Adjusted Ending Value and the Supplemental Redemption Amount.
-Under certain circumstances, these duties could result in a conflict of interest between MLPF&S' status as a subsidiary of ML&Co. and its responsibilities as calculation agent.
+MLPF&S will also be our agent for purposes of calculating, among other things, the Adjusted Ending Value and the Supplemental Redemption Amount, if any.
+Under certain circumstances, these duties could result in a conflict of interest between the status of MLPF&S as our subsidiary and its responsibilities as calculation agent.